1up9059/qtile_configuration_screens/GSoC-2015-project-ideas.md

 **Skills:**

-python, C, and some understanding of how dbus works.
+Python, C (or at least C bindings in Python), and some understanding of how D-Bus works.

 **Difficulty:**

 Medium/Hard.
-Although this will be very exciting because it will be a from-scratch project, that means it will also be difficult because you'll have to design an entirely new codebase, including FFI to C.
+Although this will be very exciting because it will be a from-scratch project, that means it will also be difficult because you will have to design an entirely new codebase, including FFI to C.

 **Related Links:**